CarolinaAc/TDD-practice/README.md

 configure({ adapter: new Adapter() })
 ```

-[ x ] `yarn test`
+[x] `yarn test`
-[ x ] Write tests first, then update component.
+[x] Write tests first, then update component.
-[ x ] Test components using enzyme`shallow`, which creates an instance of a component, but not its children
+[x] Test components using enzyme`shallow`, which creates an instance of a component, but not its children
-[ x ] Test components using enzyme `mount`, which creates an instance of a component and reads its children.
+[x] Test components using enzyme `mount`, which creates an instance of a component and reads its children.
-[ x ] Leave the `wrapper` outside the tests but inside the `describe` block so you don't need to declare it on each of them.
+[x] Leave the `wrapper` outside the tests but inside the `describe` block so you don't need to declare it on each of them.
-[ x ] `console.log(wrapper.debug())` will show the component and its children
+[x] `console.log(wrapper.debug())` will show the component and its children
-[ x ] Create a state counter and test its value, which changes when clicking `increment` and `decrement` buttons to positive numbers only.
+[x] Create a state counter and test its value, which changes when clicking `increment` and `decrement` buttons to positive numbers only.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).